-Many teachers think of writing instruction as process writing only, but I disagree with this thinking.
-Yes, having a piece going through the writing process at all times is a great idea, but please remember that writing skills develop from frequent opportunities with informal pieces.
-Beginning each day with a journal prompt is a really enjoyable thing for students because our kids get to see visually how they've improved from the beginning of the year to the end.
+Many teachers think that skills are taught as process writing only, but I disagree with this thinking.
+Yes, having a piece going through the writing process at all times is a great idea.
+Please remember though that skills develop from frequent opportunities with informal pieces.
+Beginning each day with a journal prompt is a really enjoyable thing for students.
+Plus, our kids love to see visually how they’ve improved from the beginning of the year to the end.
 Plus, those journals are wonderful keepsakes (mom talking here).
-You might also try RAFT papers or quick writes about the topic of study.
+You might also try RAFT papers or quick notes about the topic of study.
 Exit tickets can also give you a chance to see how your kids are doing with their writing skills.

 Writing Skills are Life Skills

 Pause for a moment and think of jobs that DO NOT require writing.
-I think initially, you might come up with a few, but if you think more deeply, even those you come up with, will eventually require writing in some way.
-Writing is a life skill, and even if you aren't writing for the New York Times, you do need to be able to write well enough to communicate.
+I think initially, you might come up with a few.
+If you think more deeply, even those you come up with, will eventually require writing in some way.
+Writing is a life skill, and even if you aren’t writing for the New York Times, you do need to be able to write well enough to communicate.
 If you are a strong writer, you have far more opportunity than if you are not.
-Isn't this what we want for our students?
+Isn’t this what we want for our students?
 The three skills tested for college admission are verbal skills, quantitative skills, and writing.

 Writing Skills are Widely Used

-In today's tech age, writing instruction is easier.
-Our school division did a one-to-one initiative, and because of that, I was able to work on writing with my students as I do.
-Manual writing does take time, but with computers, our students are able to generate their drafts, revise, edit, and publish all from one file.
-There's less time spent recopying for perfection now since we can just make modification right within the file.
+In today’s tech age, instruction is easier.
+Our school division did a one-to-one initiative.
+Because of that, I was able to work on it with my students as I do.
+Manual writing does take time.
+Luckily, with computers, our students are able to generate their drafts, revise, edit, and publish all from one file.
+There’s less time spent recopying for perfection now since we can just make modification right within the file.